Cantondy/Teaching-HEIGVD-RES-2021-Labo-HTTPInfra/README.md

 #!/bin/bash

 # Run docker image and do port mapping
-docker run -p 9090:80 cantondy/apache_php
+docker run -p 9090:80 res/apache_php
 ```

 #### Tests

-The `content` folder, the dockerfile and the 2 scripts for building and launching the image are put in a single folder.
+The `content` folder, the *Dockerfile* and the 2 scripts for building and launching the image are put in a single folder.

 Then we build the image by running the `build.image.sh` script